 ||93 ± 22 ppm

-An analysis of silicon carbide and mixtures comprising of silicon carbide in accordance with the DIN EN ISO 21068 standard series deals with sophisticated technical equipment.
+A comprehensive analysis of silicon carbide and mixtures containing silicon carbide in accordance with the DIN EN ISO 21068 standard series involves sophisticated technical equipment.
 If the determination of metals, not elaborated on in this article, is also considered, the additional use of spectrometers (ICP, OES, XRF) is called for.
 The market provides analyzers for standard-compliant analysis of carbon concentrations; however, varied analysis specifications need different configurations (induction furnace, combustion in ceramic or quartz glass tube).
 Nitrogen and oxygen are reliably and easily determined with analyzers employing inert gas fusion.
 For a future update of the standard, a more extensive treatment of thermogravimetric methods would be greatly recommendable.
 Modern TGA analyzers not only minimize human errors via automization, but also provide manifold possibilities to characterize SiC and related products, thanks to flexible use of carrier gas and temperatures.

 References and Further Reading

 - EN ISO 21068 (2008), Parts 1, 2, 3

 This information has been sourced, reviewed and adapted from materials provided by ELTRA GmbH.